 While streaming and torrenting are convenient for the viewer, they can get you in trouble.
 Torrenting is the biggest culprit.
 In many countries, downloading (that is, torrenting) copyrighted content is illegal.
 And many media companies try to stop it by suing people who torrent their content.

-A perfect example of this appeared on our radar last month (April 20, 2019) under the headline, ‘Canadian BitTorrent Users Are Getting Sued for Illegal Downloads by Film and TV Studios.’
+A perfect example of this appeared on our radar in April 2019 under the headline, ‘Canadian BitTorrent Users Are Getting Sued for Illegal Downloads by Film and TV Studios.’
 The article details how these companies are using the Canadian Copyright Modernization Act as the legal basis to force ISPs to help them track down and sue BitTorrent users.

 The process is complex and includes the hiring of companies that specialize in snooping on BitTorrent users, Norwich orders, and registered letters sent to “John Doe.”
 The penalties can run into multiple thousands of dollars.
 And all of it depends on the ability to find the IP Address of the person who is going to be sued.
 As a result, Canadians are being advised to start using a VPN for torrenting to hide their IP Address.